 From my experience as a teacher, I can tell you that the techniques I used during the good times were FAR MORE effective at curbing problem behavior than the strategies I used for tricky situations.
 That will always be the case.

-You need to grab my free e-book.
+You need to grab this free guide.
 These tips will not only stregthen your relationship with your toddler, but it will also reduce the frequency of his or her tantrums.